Snow48/Esprinet_AI_Tools/README.md

 # Esprinet AI Tools 🚀

-Welcome to the official repository for **Esprinet's** local Artificial Intelligence tools.
+Welcome to the repository for **Esprinet Spain** local Artificial Intelligence tools.
 This space is designed to host practical applications built to run 100% locally on user devices, unlocking the full potential of next-generation **Copilot+ PCs** powered by **Intel® Core™ Ultra** processors.

 Our goal is to showcase real-world enterprise use cases where moving AI workloads to the edge delivers immediate, tangible business advantages: